The Road to Newarre

 The wide windows (plural) that Bast mentioned must therefore face East in order for the early morning sunlight to do this and so the bar itself is therefore going to be located up against the Western wall.

 But the large public bar is only one part of the downstairs rooms.
-Asides from the single large taproom is the (probably) smaller kitchen area which we never actually get to see but which needs to be acknowledged regardless.
+Aside from the single large taproom is the (probably) smaller kitchen area which we never actually get to see but which needs to be acknowledged regardless.
 We must then divide our building into two pieces by drawing a dividing wall to distinguish between the bar room and the kitchen.
 Where to draw the line though?
-Half-way is one thought but I suggest a 2:1 size ratio would be a better guess a that would give us a nice square bar room to decorate and leave the rest of our rectangular building given over to the unseen kitchen areas.
-Drawing this new wall means that we shall probably have to reposition our massive fireplace a bit since such an imposing feature would surely be central to the north wall to most efficiently warm the whole room.
+Half-way is one thought but I suggest a 2:1 size ratio would be a better guess as that would give us a nice square bar room to decorate and leave the rest of our rectangular building given over to the unseen kitchen areas.
+Drawing this new wall means that we shall probably have to reposition our massive fireplace a bit since such an imposing feature would surely be central to the north wall to most efficiently warm the square room.

 By now we should have drawn a rectangle with a line dividing it somewhere to the left of centre giving us a square taproom with a door in one corner, probably two windows on the Eastern wall and our massive black hearth still holding things together at the top of the page.